Northeast-10 Conference: History

 In 2008, Bryant University announced it would begin the five-year process that would make them a full Division I member by 2012; at the same time the NE10 announced that it had given a bid to University of New Haven and they had accepted.
 In December 2007, Adelphi University announced it had joined the league and began playing in 2009–10.
-To start the 2008–09 academic year the NE10 still had 15 members and expanded to 16 in 2009-10.
+To start the 2008–09 academic year, the NE10 still had 15 members and expanded to 16 in 2009–10.

 On July 1, 2013, UMass Lowell left the NE10 to join the Division I America East Conference.
 With the departure of UMass Lowell, the Northeast-10 Conference had 15 remaining members.

-The most recent changes to the conference membership, both taking effect with the 2019–20 school year, were announced in 2018.
+Two other changes to the conference membership, both taking effect with the 2019–20 school year, were announced in 2018.
 First, Merrimack announced that it would begin a transition to Division I and join the Northeast Conference (the same move that Bryant made in 2008).
-Then, Long Island University announced that it would unify its two athletic programs—the Division I LIU Brooklyn Blackbirds and the Division II LIU Post Pioneers, the latter of which was a NE10 affiliate member in field hockey and football at the time of announcement—into a single D-I athletic program under the LIU name.
+Then, Long Island University announced that it would unify its two athletic programs – the Division I LIU Brooklyn Blackbirds and the Division II LIU Post Pioneers, the latter of which was a NE10 affiliate member in field hockey and football at the time of announcement into a single D-I athletic program under the LIU name.
 As such, the LIU Post field hockey team was merged with LIU Brooklyn's previously existing team in that sport, and the LIU Post football team became the new LIU football team, competing as a Division I FCS team in the Northeast Conference.
 Thus, the NE10 was at a total of 14 member schools.
-In 2022, the number was reduced to 13 with Stonehill College's announcement of its departure for Division I's Northeast Conference.
+In 2022, the number was reduced to 13 with Stonehill College's announcement of its departure for Division I's Northeast Conference (NEC).

+The next change in conference membership took place on July 1, 2023 when Le Moyne left for the NEC, dropping the NE10 to 12 members for the 2023–24 season.

+In 2023, St. Rose announced it was ceasing operations after the 2023–24 academic year, dropping the NE10 to 11 members, effective for the 2024–25 school year.

+On May 6, 2025, New Haven announced it had accepted an invitation to join the Northeast Conference and begin its reclassification from Division II, starting on July 1, 2025; thus leaving the NE10 to 10 members, effective for the 2025–26 school year.